sisihagen/website/content/en/blog/2019/11/the-scammers-pay-millions-to-works-councils.md

 title: "The scammers pay millions to works councils."
 date: 2019-11-21
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "Volkswagen who pays its debt in the USA with$, thanks to the German government does not pay€, has millions left for the works councils."
-draft: false
 lang: en
 cover: "society"
 ---